heutelbeck/sapl-policy-engine/sapl-documentation/1_3_GettingStarted.md

 ## Getting Started

-This guide presents three approaches to working with SAPL, each suited to different goals and technical environments.
-Start with the playground to learn policy syntax, use Docker for local experimentation with a running PDP, or integrate SAPL directly into applications using the embedded PDP or HTTP API.
+This guide presents two approaches to working with SAPL.
+Start with the playground to learn policy syntax, then run a local PDP server to experiment with the HTTP API.

 ### Learning Policy Syntax